mlcommons/inference/tools/submission/README.md

 ## `pack_submission.sh` (Deprecated)
 ### Summary
-Creates an encrypted tarball and generate the SHA1 of the tarball.
+Creates an encrypted tarball and generates the SHA1 of the tarball.
 Currently submissions do not need to be encrypted.

-## `repository_checks.sh`
+## `repository_checks.sh` (Deprecated)
 ### Inputs
 Takes as input the path of the directory to run the checks on.
 ### Summary
-Checks that a directory containing one or several submissions is able to be uploaded to github.
+Checks that a directory containing one or several submissions can be uploaded to github.
 This script can be used by running the following command:
 ```
 ./repository_checks.sh <path-to-folder>
 ```